c0deplayer/resume-projects/README.md

 **Future Work**

-- Complete the implementation of EfficientNetV2 and ConvNeXt models in PyTorch
 - Further explore techniques to handle class imbalance
 - Further experimentation with models.
 - Check other models for this project like U-Net.
-- Complete the implementation of xAI in PyTorch.

 ## [Wine Quality Prediction](./Wine%20Quality%20Prediction/)